mtgjson/mtgjson-website/docs/README.md

 }
 ---

-# MTGJSON
+# What Is MTGJSON?

-## Our Mission
+## How It Works

 MTGJSON is an open-source project that catalogs all Magic: The Gathering cards in a portable format.
 A dedicated group of fans maintains and supplies data for a variety of projects and sites in the community.

-<strong>JSON builds for new card prices go live daily, and weekly builds are scheduled to be performed at 4PM EST.</strong>
+Using an aggregation process we fetch data between multiple resources and approved partners, and combine all this data in to various JSON files that you can learn about and download from this website.

+<em>The [version](/files/version.json) file, which describes the metadata of all available files contains 3 principle properties:</em>

+  - `date` When all files were last completely built.
+(All data is updated)
+  - `pricesDate` When card prices were updated on cards.
+(Prices data is updated)
+  - `version` What version all files are on.
+(Updates with `pricesDate`.)

+<strong>Builds for JSON files run weekly at 4PM EST (typically on Sundays) while rebuilds for new prices are run daily.</strong>

+In the [version](/files/version.json) file and `meta` in associated files, when the files are rebuilt to update card prices, the `pricesDate` value will update and that date will be appended to the current `version`, for example, `v4.6.0+2019-11-29`.
+Rebuilds that update card prices are fully backwards compatible with its primary release.

 ## The Team